JohnnyMorganz/stylua-action/README.md

 #### `version` (Optional)

 The version of StyLua to use.
+Follows semver syntax.
 If not specified, installs the latest release.
+**It is recommended to pin your version so that updates to StyLua don't lead to unwanted changes in the action without explicitly updating.**

 Based off https://github.com/Roblox/setup-foreman, licensed under [MIT](https://github.com/Roblox/setup-foreman/blob/master/LICENSE.txt)